gmalet/gmalet.github.io/_pages/research.md

 	- The globalization backlash in rural areas: Price shocks, far-right support, and the limits of agricultural subsidies (with D. Bolet)

-	- The changing geography of support for European integration in the shadow of the Ukraine war (with S. Hegewald)